 - Kleen Kanteen

 I know that sending your kids to school with glass containers is scary, I know, my child is just going in Grade 2.
 I send him plastic reusable containers, and that’s OK.
 We need to do the best we can.
 We use some Sistema containers available at Canadian Tire.
 I really like the lunch cube for the kids and sometimes the adults too!
 But, my husband and I, can use reusable glass containers as well.

 For warm food such as mac and cheese or pasta, we use a large mouth thermos such as this one from Canadian Tire.

 Silicon Zip Lock Bags

 Beeswax wraps can be very versatile tools to have lying around the kitchen.
-They can be used to cover bowls or wrap leftover good with, but you can also use them to pack school lunches.
-You can wrap snanchiches, or create pockets for popcorn, cookies or other kids snacks.
+They can be used to cover bowls or wrap leftover goods with, but you can also use them to pack school lunches.
+You can wrap sandwiches, or create pockets for popcorn, cookies or other kids’ snacks.

-I have a whole posted dedicated to zero waste snacks, so hop on over to this post: zero-waste snacks for school and work lunches for some great ideas!
+I have a whole post dedicated to zero-waste snacks, so hop on over to this post: zero-waste snacks for school and work lunches for some great ideas!

 My children are way too young to have any of their own technology such as iPads and iPhones.
-Myself, however, I’m quite attached to my iPhone.
-I’ve recently purchased my iphone case from a sustainable brand Canadian brand called Pela Case (<- that’s an affiliate link).
+I, however, I’m quite attached to my iPhone.
+I’ve recently purchased my iPhone case from a sustainable brand Canadian brand called Pela Case (<- that’s an affiliate link).